CDCgov/prime-reportstream/prime-router/docs/features/0001-universal-pipeline-filter-reporting.md

 ### Jurisdictional Filter

+This filter is typically used to restrict routing by jurisdiction, for instance by the patient's home state or county.
 Since the vast majority of reports are expected to be filtered out by jurisdictional filters, these are not recorded in the filtered report logs at all.
 The default behavior for jurisdictional filters is to allow none, so if a receiver does not have jurisdictional filters set, then the default response is false, and the reports are filtered out without being